 Rosegarden Art&Architecture was founded in 1996 by artist, Doctor in Fine Arts, Jan-Erik Andersson and architect (SAFA) Erkki Pitkäranta, with the aim of bringing in art as an integral part of the design process of a building.

 Their collaborative primary design is based on writing stories, cutting cardboard and building up models – easy to change, remake and repaint – achieving a very primordial state of creativity, reaching to layers, where the real well being of the human “soul” rests.
 The digital tools are brought in afterwards.

-During a ten-year period, they created a series of buildings and interiors, which stand out in the otherwise very minimal aesthetic milieu in Scandinavia.
+During a fifteen-year period, they created a series of buildings and interiors, which stand out in the otherwise very minimal aesthetic milieu in Scandinavia.

 Media researcher and professor Minna Tarkka describes Rosegarden’s approach: “Thus the respect for craft and Art Nouveau does not entail a nostalgic return to the 19th Century.
 For Rosegarden, the idea of craft involves a distinctive mixed media approach.
 Materials and their endless combinations excite them; hand-made details collide with computer-aided production of ornamental inlays; recycled materials are joined with cutting edge media and construction technology.”

 Minna Tarkka: Rosegarden Promise, Rosegarden.
 Jan-Erik Andersson – Erkki Pitkäranta.
 ISBN 952-91-4051-7

 Yrjö Haila, a writer and professor emeritus of environmental policy at Tampere University describes the social importance of Rosegarden: “Nothing less is at issue with the house-project Life on a Leaf than the creation of a new world.
 Houses not only provide space for inhabitants, they also create inhabitants.”